duleorlovic/blog/_posts/2017-08-18-shopify-api.md

   skip_before_action :login_again_if_different_shop, only: [:index]
 ~~~

-Anyway for liuid you should set header and render without layout
+Anyway for liquid you should set header and render without layout
 ~~~
     render layout: false, content_type: 'application/liquid'
 ~~~